-5 In-kind costs charged to the grant must be documented similar to costs paid in cash; this may include, but is not limited to, detailed invoices, time sheets, etc.
+6 In-kind costs charged to the grant must be documented similar to costs paid in cash; this may include, but is not limited to, detailed invoices, time sheets, etc. See also Section 11.1 Awarded Projects Overview, Allowable Costs.

-6 CCCFF uses Schedule A until the balance of the Fund reaches \$3.75M.
+7 CCCFF uses Schedule A until the balance of the Fund reaches \$3.75M.
 Use of Schedule B is triggered after the balance of the Fund reaches \$3.75M and until it falls below \$1.5M.